 If the alleged victim in a Missouri domestic violence case fails to appear in court, it doesn’t guarantee the case will be dropped.
 While the victim’s testimony can be crucial, Missouri Revised Statutes § 595.209 permits prosecutors in Rayville, MO to pursue charges without the victim if other admissible evidence is available to support the case.

-Get Legal Help From a Rayville, MO Domestic Violence Defense Lawyer Right Away
+Speak With a Rayville, MO Domestic Violence Defense Lawyer Now

 Get a team that fights for you like your life depends on it—because it does.
 Call (314) 900-HELP or reach out online to schedule a free case review with an expert domestic violence defense lawyer in Rayville, MO today.